 We also realize family law cases are stressful and this is likely your first interaction with the judicial system.
 You can trust our family law attorneys to listen to your concerns, stay in contact with you in a consistent and timely manner, and "hold your hand" every step of the way.
 We will treat your case like it was our own - we will not let you down.

 Whether it is divorce, time sharing or alimony modification, paternity dispute, same-sex marriage or pre-nuptial agreement, we can help.
 Our Plantation family law attorneys have handled thousands of cases.
 Call Sean L. Collin or Nabeel Basit today for a free consultation.
 Tell us you story - we can help.

 - Prenuptial Agreements

 - Child Support

 - Child Custody & Time Sharing

-The Florida divorce attorneys at Lyons, Snyder & Collin, P.A. have extensive experience in all divorce and family law related matters.
-Our family law attorneys have handled over 400 divorce matters, representing all types of individuals from professional athletes to high net worth executives.
+The Plantation divorce attorneys at Lyons, Snyder & Collin, P.A. have extensive experience in all divorce and family law related matters.
+Our Plantation family law attorneys have handled over 400 divorce matters, representing all types of individuals from professional athletes to high net worth executives.

 Divorce Can't Happen To Me